edelzamora/edelzamora/README.md

 I'm a second year in University studying Computer Science and looking for an internship.

 #### What I do
-- I'm improving my Java.
+- I'm improving my Java and Python.
-- I'm currently learning Bash.
+- I'm currently learning Javascript.
 - Always learning about programming.

 #### Get to know more about me or reach out